Beaufort Sea: Flora and fauna

+Terrestrial ecosystem

-The shoreline of the Beaufort Sea is covered with tundra and marks the northern limit of the terrestrial range of the polar bear in North America.
-The Mackenzie River is an important habitat for whales and seabirds and is still relatively untouched by commercial traffic.
-The delta of Mackenzie River contains numerous lakes and ponds which are inhabited by muskrat.
+The shoreline of the Beaufort Sea is characterized by arctic tundra vegetation.
+The Mackenzie River delta contains numerous lakes and ponds which provide habitat for muskrat, whales and seabirds.

+Marine biodiversity

-The sea hosts about 80 species of zooplankton, more than 70 species of phytoplankton, and nearly 700 species of polychaetes, bryozoans, crustaceans and mollusks, but their total volume is relatively small owing to the cold climate.
+The Beaufort sea hosts about 80 species of zooplankton, more than 70 species of phytoplankton, and nearly 700 species of polychaetes, bryozoans, crustaceans and mollusks, but their total volume is relatively small owing to the cold climate.
 Major fish species include polar cod (Boreogadus saida), Arctic cod (Arctogadus glacialis), saffron cod (Eleginus gracilis), Arctic char (Salvelinus alpinus), chum salmon (Oncorhynchus keta), Arctic cisco (Coregonus autumnalis), least cisco (Coregonus sardinella), lake whitefish (Coregonus clupeaformis), broad whitefish (Coregonus nasus), Pacific herring (Clupea pallasii), fourhorn sculpin (Myoxocephalus quadricornis), inconnu (Stenodus leucichthys) and flatfish.

+Beluga whales

-The eastern part of the sea is a major habitat of beluga whales with an estimated population of 39,000.
-This population is stable and might even be increasing; it is not affected by the offshore oil exploration in the area.
-Belugas spend summer in the coastal area and Mackenzie River delta, which are free of ice then, and in winter migrate long distances to the polynyas of the deep sea.
+The eastern part of the Beaufort sea is a major habitat of beluga whales (Delphinapterus leucas) with an estimated population of 39,000.
+This population is stable and might even be increasing; it does not appear to be affected by the offshore oil exploration in the area.
+The Eastern Beaufort stock of belugas spends summer in the Mackenzie Estuary, Viscount Melville Sound, Amudsen Gulf, and beyond.
+Whales tend to occupy the Mackenzie Estuary only intermittently and for a few days at a time, spending much of their time offshore near or beyond the shelf break and in the polar pack ice.
+In winter, they migrate long distances to the Bering Sea.
 Genetic analyses have confirmed that belugas of the Beaufort Sea are clearly distinct from those of other Canadian and Alaskan waters, despite often sharing a common wintering habitat.

+Polar bears

+The Beaufort Sea provides essential habitat for two distinct polar bear (Ursus maritimus) subpopulations.
+The Northern Beaufort Sea population, estimated at approximately 980 bears, inhabits areas adjacent to the northwestern islands of the Canadian Arctic Archipelago, including Banks Island and surrounding waters, where sea ice converges throughout most of the year.
+The Southern Beaufort Sea population, which declined by approximately 40% during the 2000s to roughly 900 bears, ranges from northern Alaska eastward along the Canadian coast.

+Both populations strongly prefer sea ice over the shallow continental shelf (less than 300 meters depth), where biological productivity and seal densities are highest, providing critical hunting grounds particularly during spring and early summer when bearded seal (Erignatus barbatus) and ringed seal (Pusa hispida) are most accessible.
+The coastal regions of the Beaufort Sea serve as important maternal denning habitat, with pregnant females entering dens in October–November and emerging with cubs in March–April.